muhammad-deve/GoPort/README.md

 GoPort uses a persistent TCP connection between the CLI and the server, with request multiplexing powered by yamux.

-This approach allows multiple requests to share a single connection, reducing connection overhead and improving performance under load.
-It also works reliably behind NAT and firewalls because all traffic originates from the client.
+A plain HTTP proxy opens a new connection per request and struggles with protocols that require long-lived connections, such as WebSockets and streaming responses.
+By multiplexing multiple streams over a single TCP connection, GoPort handles concurrency efficiently while remaining reliable behind NAT and firewalls.

-Unlike simple reverse proxies, GoPort can efficiently handle many concurrent requests without repeatedly opening new connections.
+The CLI also detects HTTP upgrade requests and switches to raw bidirectional forwarding when necessary, allowing WebSocket-based applications to work seamlessly.

-One additional benefit is that GoPort preserves the original `Host` header when forwarding requests to your local application, making it compatible with frameworks and tools that rely on host-based routing.
+One additional benefit is that GoPort preserves the original public `Host` header when forwarding requests to your local application.
+This keeps tools such as Swagger UI, OpenAPI, and host-based routing frameworks working exactly as they would in production.

 ## Tech Stack